Irreligion in Sweden

 Irreligion is common in Sweden, and Sweden is one of the most secular nations in the world.
-The majority of Swedish citizens are members of the Church of Sweden, but very few are practicing members.
+The majority of Swedish citizens are registered members of the Church of Sweden, but very few are practicing members.
 Sweden has legally been a secular state since 2000 when the Church of Sweden was separated from the state.

 History

 Viktor Lennstrand was cited as one of the founders of Freethought in Sweden after he was imprisoned several times in the 1880s and 1890s for blasphemy.
 During the 1960s, debate took place over the role of religion in Swedish society.
 Herbert Tingsten, Ingemar Hedenius, and Gunnar Heckscher were notable irreligious voices at the time.
 Humanists Sweden was founded in 1979 and is currently the largest humanist organization in Sweden.

 The Swedish government has passed several secular reforms over the years: a legal opt-out of the previously mandatory membership of the Swedish church was allowed in 1951; automatic membership by birth with at least one parent member in the Church of Sweden ─ the organization's enrollment practice since the 1850s ─ ended in 1996; and the Church of Sweden was formally separated from the state on 1 January 2000, leaving Sweden as, at the time, "the only Nordic country without a state church".